Looney Tunes: 2000–2014: Network exploration

 Also, Wile E. Coyote and the Road Runner returned to the big screen in a series of 3-D shorts that preceded select Warner Bros. films.
 There were six in the works that began with the first short, Coyote Falls, that preceded the film Cats & Dogs: The Revenge of Kitty Galore, which was released on July 30, 2010.
 On September 24, 2010, Fur of Flying preceded the film, Legend of the Guardians: The Owls of Ga'Hoole, and on December 17, 2010, Rabid Rider preceded the film, Yogi Bear.
 On June 8, 2011, Warner Bros.
 Animation announced that there would be more Looney Tunes 3-D theatrical shorts; the first titled Daffy's Rhapsody with Daffy Duck and Elmer Fudd, the next being I Tawt I Taw a Puddy Tat with Sylvester, Tweety, and Granny.
 Daffy's Rhapsody was to precede the film Happy Feet Two, until the studio decided to premiere I Tawt I Taw a Puddy Tat instead.
 Daffy's Rhapsody instead premiered in 2012, preceding Journey 2: The Mysterious Island.
 All five shorts were directed by Matthew O'Callaghan.

-In 2012, several announcements were made about a Looney Tunes reboot film titled Acme, in development.
+In 2012, several announcements were made about a Looney Tunes reboot film set in the Acme warehouse in development.
 Former Saturday Night Live cast member Jenny Slate was said to be on board as writer for the new film.
 Jeffrey Clifford, Harry Potter producer David Heyman, and Dark Shadows writers David Katzenberg and Seth Grahame-Smith were slated to produce the film.
 On August 27, 2014, writers Ashley Miller and Zack Stentz were hired to script the film, directors Glenn Ficarra and John Requa were in talks to direct the film, while actor Steve Carell was rumored to be starring in a lead role.
 By October 2014, the project was no longer in the works.